kontgis/DL-COVID-19/scripts/README.md

 `--location` : A list of administrative units to plot.
 Can be a list of counties, states, or mixture of both.
 Case insensitive.
 Default is a list of six states: California, Texas, New York, Illinois, Washington, Florida.

 `--category`: Type of administrative units.
 Options are "state", "county", "both", or "rank". "rank" is available if a state is specified as the location and will choose the counties with the highest mobility index in the state.
-This is required.
+Default is state.

 `--weekend`: Option to include data from weekends (`--weekends`) or to exclude data from weekends (`--skip_weekends`).
 Defaults to exclude weekend data.